akheron/optics-ts/docs/reference-standalone.md

     and **standalone optics**.
 For more information about the differences between them, see [The Two Syntaxes](two-syntaxes.md).

+!!! danger "Experimental"

+    This module is experimental and may receive backwards incompatible changes without a corresponding semver bump.

 Everything below assumes the following import:

 ```typescript